tauri-apps/tauri-docs/docs/fr/getting-started/intro.md

 import OSList from '@theme/OSList'

-Here you will find instructions to setup and customize Tauri on your environment.
+Welcome to Tauri!
+This guide will help you create your first Tauri app.
+It should only take about 10 minutes, although it could take longer if you have a slower internet connection.

-If you find an error or something unclear, or would like to propose an improvement, you have several options:<br />
+If you find an error or something unclear, or would like to propose an improvement, you have several options:

-1. Open an issue on our [Github Repo](https://github.com/tauri-apps/tauri-docs).<br />
+1. Open an issue on our [Github Repo](https://github.com/tauri-apps/tauri-docs)
-2. Visit our [Discord server](https://discord.gg/SpmNs4S) and raise your concern.<br />
+2. Visit our [Discord server](https://discord.gg/tauri) and raise your concern
-3. Request to join the education working group on Discord to gain access to its discussion channel.
+3. Request to join the education working group on Discord to gain access to its discussion channel

-## How Tauri Works
+## Steps

+1. Install and configure system prerequisites
-1. Create your web app with your frontend framework of choice and bundle it into HTML/CSS/JS.
+2. Create a web app with your frontend framework of choice
-2. The Tauri.js CLI takes the output and rigs the underlying native code according to your configuration.
-3. In dev mode it creates a webview window with debugging and hot-module-reloading.
-4. In build mode it rigs the bundler and creates native installers according to your settings.
+3. Use the Tauri CLI to setup Tauri in your app
+4. Write native Rust code to add functionality or improve performance (totally optional)
+5. Use `tauri dev` to develop your app with features like hot module reloading and webview devtools
+6. Use `tauri build` to package your app into a tiny installer

 ### Setting up Your Environment

-This guide assumes that you know what the command line is, how to install packages on your operating system and generally know your way around the development side of computing.
+Before creating an app, you'll have to install and configure some developer tools.
+This guide assumes that you know what the command line is, how to install packages on your operating system, and generally know your way around the development side of computing.

-First, make sure that all required languages / compilers are installed and available in your PATH.
-Read more about the details for your local development environment:
+Follow the platform-specific guides to get started:

 <OSList content={{
 linux: { title: 'Linux Setup', link: '/docs/getting-started/setup-linux'},
 macos: { title: 'macOS Setup', link: '/docs/getting-started/setup-macos'},
 windows: { title: 'Windows Setup', link: '/docs/getting-started/setup-windows'}
 }} />

-After that, you'll be ready to [add Tauri to your project!](/docs/usage/development/integration)
+After that, you'll be ready to [start a new project](/docs/usage/development/starting) or [add Tauri to your project!](/docs/usage/development/integration)